jork07/CRISPR-Based-DNA-Storage/README.md

 ## Citation

 This code has been submitted to a SCI-indexed journal for peer review.
-Future updates will focus on enhancing format compatibility (e.g., PNG/JPEG image support), optimizing runtime efficiency, and expanding simulation models (e.g., considering secondary structures).
+Future we will updates the full code without encryption.

 ---

-*For questions or feedback, please contact the development team at [your-email@example.com].*
+*For questions or feedback, please contact  at [hongjingwei@qz-jk.com].*